ASU-Vibe-Coding-Centre/mcp-learning/06-integration-patterns/checkpoint.md

 ```

 **Also check:**
-- Did you restart Claude Desktop?
+- Did you restart Cursor IDE?
 - Does the file exist at that path?
 - Is python in PATH?
 - Are there syntax errors in the config JSON?